annejungers/annejungers/README.md

 ## Fears I might have
-* Having to much stress
+* Having too much stress and eating too much chocolate :laughing:
 * Being stuck during hours with the same bug
 * Having trouble to reach for help